Critics' Choice Super Award for Best Actor in a Science Fiction/Fantasy Series

 The Critics' Choice Super Award for Best Actor in a Science Fiction/Fantasy Series, Limited Series or Made-for-TV Movie is an award presented by the Critics Choice Association to the best performance by an actor in a science fiction or fantasy television series or TV Movie.

 This award was first presented in 2021 to Patrick Stewart for his role as Jean-Luc Picard on Star Trek: Picard.
-The most nominated actors in this category are Ncuti Gatwa, Diego Luna, Anson Mount, Patrick Stewart and Adam Scott, with two nominations each.
+The most nominated actors in this category are Ncuti Gatwa, Diego Luna, Anson Mount, Patrick Stewart, Adam Scott and Matt Smith, with two nominations each.

-The current recipient of the award is Diego Luna for his role as Cassian Andor in Andor.
+The current recipient of the award is Sterling K. Brown for his role as Xavier Collins in Paradise.